Via files must conform to the following syntax rules:

 ') are treated as a single word.
 Within a quoted word, an apostrophe is treated as an ordinary character.
 Within an apostrophe delimited word, a quotation mark is treated as an ordinary character.

-Use quotation marks to delimit filenames or path names that contain spaces.
+Quotation marks are used to delimit filenames or path names that contain spaces.
 For example:

 -I C:\My Project\includes(three words)